-William Simon, Darius Klassen, Marie Mottoul, Simon Ponton, David Brassard, Jean-Marie Raquez, Adya Karthikeyan, Marie-Josée Dumont et Jason Robert Tavares
+William Simon, Darius Klassen, Marie Mottoul, Simon Ponton, David Brassard, Jean-Marie Raquez, Adya Karthikeyan, Marie-Josée Dumont and Jason Robert Tavares

 |